ChristopherBarrington/ainsley/content/recipes/spicy-squash-and-lentil-soup/index.md

 ---
 title: Spicy squash and lentil soup
-summary: This soup is a splicing of two comforting recipes\: a hearty squash soup and a spicy lentil dhal
+summary: "This soup is a splicing of two comforting recipes: a hearty squash soup and a spicy lentil dhal"

 linkout: